kedacore/keda-docs/content/docs/2.4/concepts/external-scalers.md

 }
 ```

-For `StreamingIsActive` KEDA establishes the connection to the GRPC server and expects `IsActive` events to be streamed as a response.
+For `StreamIsActive` KEDA establishes the connection to the GRPC server and expects `IsActive` events to be streamed as a response.

 ## Implementing KEDA external scaler GRPC interface